Breaker Keeps Tripping

 Quick summary

 A tripping breaker is usually doing its job.
 The most common causes are too much load on one circuit, a faulty appliance, or a short or ground fault somewhere on the line.
-One trip after a clear overload may be straightforward.
-Repeated trips without an obvious reason deserve more caution.
+If it trips immediately or trips when an appliance turns on, the pattern can help narrow the cause.

 Common causes